BreezeWhite/muskew/README.md

 # Music Sheet Deskew

-Deskew the phone-taken music sheet.
+Deskew the phone-taken music sheet photo.
 This is an independent part separated from [oemer](https://github.com/BreezeWhite/oemer), targeting more general usage scenarios without the full pipeline of OMR.

 **Does not handle 3D rotation**, so make sure the sheet is roughly vertically and horizontally aligned.